 — JOSH GLENN

-The following classics from the science fiction genre’s so-called Golden Age (1934–63) era are listed here in order to provide some historical context.
+The following titles from science fiction’s so-called Golden Age (1934–1963) are listed here in order to provide historical context.

 - Isaac Asimov’s I, Robot (1940–on; as a book, 1950)